Anisotropic Cosmic Ray Transport in strong MHD Turbulence due to Magnetic Mirroring and Resonant Curvature Scattering: Transport Behavior

 where the displacement~$x$ is given by construction as~$x=v_\Levy\,\tau$.

 Notably, the probability distributions~$p_\mu(\tau)$, which are plotted in Figure~\ref{fig:pt}a, reveal a power-law behavior over about two orders of magnitude, which scales roughly as~$\sim\tau^{-3/2}$, and a cut-off time scale~$\tau_\mathrm{max}$, which decreases with increasing particle energy.
-Such broad distributions are insufficiently characterized by a single mean free path per particle energy.
-In our previous work \citep{Lubke2025}, we observed similar scaling and cut-off behavior for durations of magnetized motion.
-The power-law scaling is reminiscent of the classical first-passage scaling of a Markovian walker on a one-dimensional interval \citep{Krapivsky2010,Liang2025}.
+Particles exhibit an extended ballistic phase on the time scales of the power-law scaling and become diffusive beyond~$\tau_\mathrm{max}$.
+The power-law scaling is reminiscent of the classical first-passage scaling of a Markovian walker on a one-dimensional interval \citep{Liang2025}.
+In our previous work on isotropic turbulence \citep{Lubke2025b}, we observed similar scaling and cut-off behavior for durations of magnetized motion.
 Similar power-law distributions for reversal times have also been observed in intermittent synthetic turbulence by \citet{Pucci2016}.